puppetlabs/puppet-docs/source/pe/3.2/orchestration_resources.markdown

 The **search field** on a resource type page is not a standard search field; it only works with the exact name of a resource.
 Wildcards are not allowed.
 If you are unsure of the name of the resource you're looking for, you should browse instead.

-To search, enter a resource name in the search field and confirm with the enter key or the "search" button.
+To search, enter a resource name in the search field and confirm with the enter key or the __search__ button.

 ![A search in progress][live_resources_searching]